 Continue to our next blog, ‘Part 5 – The Grip Dilemmas at the Elbow,’ and the picture will become much more clear.
 Plus, we’ll show you some simple training that anyone can do (and understand!) to treat and prevent TE and other elbow problems.
 Thanks for reading!

 Link to Next Blog: Understanding Hand Exercise & Grip Strength – (Part 5) The Grip Dilemma at the Elbow

-Dr. Terry Zachary is an advocate for proper and complete hand exercise & grip strength training in music, the workplace, modern computer, electronics/gaming/esports, therapy, and hobby.
-Dr. Zachary feels that repetitive gripping has gone under the radar as a cause of muscle imbalance, weakness, poor blood flow, and poor lymph drainage for over 5 decades.
+Dr. Terry Zachary is an advocate for proper and complete hand exercise & grip strength training in sports, music, the workplace, modern computer, electronics/gaming/esports, therapy/rehab/wellness, and hobby.
+Dr. Zachary discovered that repetitive gripping imbalances have gone under the radar as a cause of muscle imbalance, weakness, poor blood flow, and poor lymph drainage for over 5 decades.
 He developed Handmaster Plus to provide the world with fast, easy and complete hand training to create maximum strength, balance, performance, and overall health.
 The result is healthy, stable fingers, thumbs, wrists, carpal tunnels, forearms, and elbows… and healthier lives.

 Dr. Zachary can be reached at firstname.lastname@example.org.
 For information on Handmaster Plus, visit www.handmasterplus.com